 10. Ask for professional help

 Seek professional help if you are unable to handle your online reputation management on your own.
-There are ORM companies that offer services in this field.
+There are a lot of great reputation management software and companies that offer services in this field.
 The advantage of this option is that you can focus on your core business and leave the reputation management tasks to the professionals.
 These experts know how to handle this problem.
 They have devised various strategies for this purpose.
 For example, they post lots of positive contents.
 They counter negative contents through positive reviews, blogs, press releases, and comments.

 How long does online reputation management take to work?